jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 the RC1 concept) stands for _Piŝta Karabeno je 6,5 Grendel_.

 ## Firearm design
-My intent is to create a weapon that is well suited for all ranges from 0 to 300 yards and easy to operate in close quarters.
+My intent is to create a weapon that is easy to operate in close quarters, well suited ranges up to 300 yards, and practical up to 500 yards.
 The barrel will be just long enough to avoid the red tape associated with a short-barreled rifle.
-This length also serves to keep the muzzle velocity high enough for medium-range use.
-If I put a muzzle brake on it, it'll be a short, single-chamber model that minimizes the added weight and length.
+This length also serves to keep the muzzle velocity high enough for practical medium-range use.
+If I put a muzzle brake on it, it'll be a short, single-chamber model to minimize the added weight and length.

 The RC1 will have a very short, fixed-length buttstock.
 This would make it uncomfortable with the standard 33° grip angle, so its pistol grip will instead